 - Chattel slavery is pervasive within all Moslem countries to this day and has been since Mohammed.
 Points of fact: Moslems were selling Caucasians as slaves centuries before the New World was discovered, and it was black and Arab Moslem slavers who rounded up Africans to sell them to slave traders from the West.
 Almost all Native American tribes practiced slavery in some form or fashion and several of them fought for the Confederacy during the Civil War.

 - Discrimination based upon skin color is evidenced worldwide because all societies in all countries tend to favor those with lighter skin color and show disdain towards those who are darker.

-The underlying assumption in the Third World is anyone with lighter skin is of a higher class because they are either rich and/or work at indoor jobs, whereas darker folks within those societies are peasants out working in the fields/paddies in the hot sun (only in the West is a suntan considered to be a good thing!).
-A classic example of such discrimination is the now-outlawed Hindu castes where the top-level Brahmins have the lightest skin color and the so-called “untouchables” have the darkest.
+The underlying assumption in the Third World is anyone with lighter skin is of a higher class because they are either rich or work at indoor jobs, whereas darker folks within those societies are peasants out working in the fields/paddies in the hot sun (only in the West is a suntan considered to be a good thing!).
+A classic example of this is the now-outlawed Hindu castes where the top-level Brahmins have the lightest skin color and the so-called “untouchables” have the darkest.
 This also explains why there is such a huge demand within the Third World for ointments and other skin treatments to lighten ones’ skin as well as a corresponding marketplace to supply them.

 I’ve already addressed the topic of racism elsewhere here, so let’s move on!

 Now let’s take a look at the various flavors of bias out there (and in ourselves!).
 Here is a non-exhaustive list:

 - the customs, arts, social institutions, and achievements of a particular nation, people, or other social group; it also defines the moral, intellectual, perceptual, philosophical, attitudinal, spiritual, and behavioral standards considered to be normal by the majority of its members